League of American Orchestras

-The League of American Orchestras, formerly the American Symphony Orchestra League, is a North American service organization with 700 member orchestras of all budget sizes and types, plus individual and institutional members.
-Based in New York City, with an office in Washington, DC, the League leads, serves, and advocates for orchestras and the orchestral art form.
+The League of American Orchestras, formerly the American Symphony Orchestra League, is a North American non-profit arts organization with 700 member orchestras of all budget sizes and types, plus individual and institutional members.
+Based in New York City, with an office in Washington, DC, the league leads, serves, and advocates for orchestras and the orchestral art form.

 History

-The League was founded in 1942 and chartered by Congress in 1962.
+The league was founded in 1942 and chartered by Congress in 1962.
 Leta Snow, manager of the Kalamazoo Symphony Orchestra, convened a meeting of representatives from 40 U.S. orchestras in 1942 to discuss ways to improve orchestral music through group action.
-The League, then known as the American Symphony Orchestra League, was formed shortly thereafter.
+The league, then known as the American Symphony Orchestra League, was formed shortly thereafter.
 One of its first actions was to lobby successfully, under the leadership of its executive secretary Helen M. Thompson, for the repeal of a federal tax on symphony concert tickets.

 In 1994, the American Symphony Orchestra League reported that 174 women had upper-level conducting positions with more than 850 orchestras across the US.

 In April 2018, along with the Sphinx Organization and the New World Symphony, the League of American Orchestras announced the establishment of the National Alliance for Audition Support (NAAS) that prepares more black and Latino musicians to enter and succeed in auditions for orchestras.
 The NAAS was launched with a $2 million fund.

 Activities

-The League provides resources for ongoing professional development.
-The League provides resources in its career center, including sections on seeking career guidance, finding jobs and internships, league programs and resources, and who works in orchestras and what they do.
+The league provides resources for ongoing professional development.
+The league provides resources in its career center, including sections on seeking career guidance, finding jobs and internships, league programs and resources, and who works in orchestras and what they do.

-Communication to members and representing the drive of the League is presented through several sources, including newsletters and an award-winning magazine, Symphony.
+Communication to members and representing the drive of the league is presented through several sources, including newsletters and an award-winning magazine, Symphony.

-Besides the League's National Conference, the organization provides other meetings at the national, regional, and local level.
+Besides the league's national conference, the organization provides other meetings at the national, regional, and local level.

-The League is devoted to increasing the awareness of and access to orchestral music.
+The league is devoted to increasing the awareness of and access to orchestral music.
 By representing orchestras before Congress, the organization acts on legislative policies.